LukasWoodtli/WebPage/pelican/content/harmful_c_functions.md

 =======================
 There are quite a lot of functions in the `printf` family.
 It might not be very clear when to use which of them.

-Here is an explanation of the functions in the *Standard C library*.
+Here is an explanation of the functions in the *Standard C Library*.

 * f: print to a `FILE` stream
 * s: print to a  `char` buffer (string)